-- "Normal Year" is a typical year for the operation of the End-User Equipment at the Site after the Implementation Date for the purposes of clause 7A of this Rule. - "Number of Certificates" means the number of Energy Savings Certificates permitted to be created by an Accredited Certificate Provider for Energy Savings calculated in accordance with clause 6.5 and the methods set out in clause 7, 7A, 8 or 9. - "Number of Model Parameters" means, for the purposes of clause 7A: - (a) if the energy model is developed for a single Site, the number of Independent Variables; or - (b) if the energy model is developed for multiple Sites, the sum of the number of Independent Variables and Site Constants. - "Occupied Space Ventilators" are products capable of controlled ventilation in the occupied space of a building via a powered fan, controller and temperature or humidity sensors or both. - "Operating Energy Model" is the model established in accordance with the criteria in clause 7A.2 and described in clause 7A.4. - "Owners Corporation" means an owners corporation constituted under section 8 of the Strata Schemes Management Act 2015 (NSW). - "Persistence Model" means a model that is able to forecast the continuation of Energy Savings from an Implementation over its useful lifetime. - "PIAM&V Method Requirement" means the Project Impact Assessment with Measurement and Verification method requirement and is a requirement Published by the Scheme Administrator under clause 7A.16.
+- "Normal Year" is a typical year for the operation of the End-User Equipment at the Site after the Implementation Date for the purposes of clause 7A of this Rule. - "Number of Certificates" means the number of Energy Savings Certificates permitted to be created by an Accredited Certificate Provider for Energy Savings calculated in accordance with clause 6.5 and the methods set out in clause 7, 7A, 8 or 9. - "Number of Model Parameters" means, for the purposes of clause 7A: - (a) if the energy model is developed for a single Site, the number of Independent Variables; or - (b) if the energy model is developed for multiple Sites, the sum of the number of Independent Variables and Site Constants. - "Occupied Space Ventilators" are products capable of controlled ventilation in the occupied space of a building via a powered fan, controller and temperature or humidity sensors or both. - "Onsite Renewable Energy" has the same meaning as it has in the Electricity Supply (General) Regulation 2014.
+"Onsite Renewables Savings" means the reduction of the amount of Onsite Renewable Energy consumption for stationary energy (in MWh) arising from the Implementation as calculated by the approved calculation method in clauses 7, 7A, 8 or 9.
+Onsite Renewables Savings may be negative. - "Operating Energy Model" is the model established in accordance with the criteria in clause 7A.2 and described in clause 7A.4. - "Organic Residues from Virgin Paper Pulp Activities" has the same meaning as defined in the NSW Environment Protection Authority's Eligible Waste Fuels Guidelines as in force from time to time. - "Other Implementations (OIMPs) Estimate Method" means, for the purpose of clause 7A, the Non-Routine Adjustment method described in the PIAM&V Method Application Requirements for Non-Routine Events and Adjustments that accounts for Energy Savings from Implementations other than the Implementation for which the PIAM&V energy model is being established. - "Owners Corporation" means an owners corporation constituted under section 8 of the Strata Schemes Management Act 2015 (NSW). - "Persistence Model" means a model that is able to forecast the continuation of Energy Savings from an Implementation over its useful lifetime. - "PIAM&V Method Application Requirements for Non-Routine Events and Adjustments" means the Project Impact Assessment with Measurement and Verification Method Application Requirements for Non-Routine Events and Adjustments and is a document Published by the NSW Government to support clause 7A.5B1 under clause 7A.5B. - "PIAM&V Method Requirement" means the Project Impact Assessment with Measurement and Verification method requirement and is a requirement Published by the Scheme Administrator under clause 7A.16.